Post-Upgrade tasks when upgrading to System Center Operations Manager

 For detailed information about this issue, see update an active directory integration with Operations Manager.

-- See Distributed Deployment of Operations Manager to understand the sequence and steps for installing the Operations Manager server roles across multiple servers in your management group.
+- To understand the sequence and steps for installing the Operations Manager server roles across multiple servers in your management group, see Distributed Deployment of Operations Manager.